Core Coursework Categories

 Students must select one of the concentrations below.
 Concentrations should be chosen no later than Junior year.
+We've created PDF Concentration Checklists that can be used as tools to plan or track major requirements.
 Note: If you are a Pre-Vet, it does NOT mean that you have to take the Pre-Vet concentration.
 You can take any of the four concentrations, still apply to vet school, and keep your options open.
 However each vet school has its own admission requirements.
 You are responsible to ensure you take all required courses for the vet schools you wish to apply to.

 Builds a foundation of animal physiology and nutrition along with exploring several advanced elective courses.
 This is a great concentration for students interested in a research career and/or seeking a competitive edge in future veterinary training.

 Serves the dual purpose of providing a foundation in animal physiology and fulfilling prerequisites for veterinary schools, and other health professions.

 Focuses on the science, management and business skills needed to be successful in the dairy industry and the larger agricultural business environment.